 Initial configuration n, step 4 of 9 4.
-DNS/Search Doma in Settings and Search Domain configuration for this appliance.
+DNS/Search Doma in Settings Please provide the DNS without access to a Nan and Search Domain configuration for this appliance.
 DNS settings are optional.
 However, ne Server, hostnames won't be able to be automatically converted to IP addresses.
-The Name Server(s) that addresses. at the appliance will use.
-Please provide a space separated list of your Name Servers' IP Name Servers: 10.62.128.30 The search domains th Search Domain: e appliance should use when looking up unqualified hostnames in the DNS. cam.zeus.com 'vmt-01.cam.zeus.com' cannot be resolved using '10.62.128.30'.
+The Name Server(s) the addresses. at the appliance will use.
+Please provide a space separated list of your Name Servers' IP Name Servers: 10.62.128.30 The search domains th Search Domain: ne appliance should use when looking up unqualified hostnames in the DNS. 'vmt-01.cam.zeus.com' cannot be resolved using '10.62.128.30'.
 The traffic manager will not work properly if it is identified by a name that is not resolvable.
 You can choose to identify this traffic manager with an IP address to fix the problem.
 If you wish to do this, select an IP address from the list below.
 Please tick the box before continuing.
 Select IP Address None Ignore Warning I understand the traffic manager may not function as expected if I do not use either a resolved hostname/IP address pair or select a specific IP address to use ■ Back Next ►